Formality of a higher-codimensional Swiss-Cheese operad: Prerequisites

-We also deal with some special particular two-colored operads called ``relative operads''~\cite{Voronov1999} or ``Swiss-Cheese type operads''~\cite{Willwacher2016}.
-A compact definition is the following: given an operad $\PP$, a relative $\PP$-operad is an operad in the category of right $\PP$-modules.
-If we unpack this definition, a relative $\PP$-operad is a ``bisymmetric collection'', i.e.\ a functor $\QQ : \Bij \times \Bij \to \mathcal{C}$, equipped with two kinds of composition maps:
+We also deal with some special particular bicolored operads called ``relative operads''~\cite{Voronov1999} or ``Swiss-Cheese type operads''~\cite{Willwacher2016}.
+Given an operad $\PP$, a relative $\PP$-operad is an operad in the category of right $\PP$-modules.
+Equivalently, a relative $\PP$-operad is a bisymmetric collection, i.e.\ a functor $\QQ : \Bij \times \Bij \to \mathcal{C}$, equipped with composition maps:

-as well as a unit, satisfying associativity, equivariance, and unitality axioms.
-We will often write ``the operad $\QQ$'', and $\PP$ will be implicit from the context.
-A relative $\CC$-cooperad is defined dually.
-We also apply the adjective ``Hopf'' to denote such cooperads in the category of CDGAs.
+We will often write ``the operad $\QQ$'' when $\PP$ is implicit from the context.
+Relative cooperad are defined dually.
+We also apply the adjective ``Hopf'' to refer to such cooperads in the category of CDGAs.